 Self-sovereign ID would give us far more control over which information we release, and raises the intriguing possibility that we could start charging organisations for our data.

-We need not get in the detail of how blockchain could make this work here (You can find out more from a blog by Antony Lewis from R3 or by checking out the work of organisations like Evernym or uPort who are working to make self-sovereign ID a reality), but the basic facts to be aware of are:
+We need not get into the detail of how blockchain could make this work here (You can find out more from a blog by Antony Lewis from R3 or by checking out the work of organisations like Evernym or uPort who are working to make self-sovereign ID a reality), but the basic facts to be aware of are:

 The technology offers a way of creating and maintain an immutable record of transactions